Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 Consulting with travelers as I help them plan their trips across the country, hitting up one region after another, I’ve realized how savvy you need to be to connect destinations.

-Flights often involve returning to Buenos Aires and enduring a layover.
+Flights often involve returning to Buenos Aires and enduring a long layover.
+Patagonia is the most popular destination in Argentina but it isn’t as interconnected as you’d (rightfully) expect it to be.

-Buses are often the best option but can be intimidating if you don’t know what to expect.
+Buses are often the best alternative to flights but can be intimidating if you don’t know what to expect or how to book.

 This article is filled with local tips and insight into getting around Argentina, from planes, trains, to automobiles.